Arizona Court Records

 - Evidentiary Hearings: Here, the attorney attempts to uncover evidentiary issues that may lead to suppression of evidence and possibly a dismissal of the case.

-- Trial: If all evidentiary hearings and negotiations do not result in a resolution to the case, a trial will take place.
+- Trial: If the evidentiary hearings and negotiations do not result in a resolution to the case, a trial may take place.
 Trial may either take place in front of a judge or a jury of your counterparts.

 What are Examples of Misdemeanors in Arizona?

-Misdemeanors in Arizona are classified into three major groups which include; Class 1 misdemeanors, Class 2 misdemeanors, Class 3 misdemeanors, and Petty offenses.
+Misdemeanors in Arizona are classified into three major groups: Class 1 misdemeanors, Class 2 misdemeanors, Class 3 misdemeanors, and Petty offenses.

 - Domestic violence